Ōkami: Development

 Amaterasu's initial designs were aimed to avoid having the character look like "your pet wearing clothing".
 The developers had considered having Amaterasu metamorphose into a dolphin when in the water and a falcon when jumping off a cliff, but dropped these ideas.
 Sakuya, designed around a peach motif, was envisioned with what were called "level 2" and "level 3" designs where the character would wear less clothing as the story progressed, but the "level 3" appearance, effectively naked, was vetoed by Inaba.
 Waka's character was aimed to be a Tatsunoko-like character, with the hood designed to be reminiscent of those worn by the Gatchaman.
 Orochi in Japanese mythology is a gigantic creature, so lead character designer Sawaki Takeyasu designed the back of the demon to include a garden and palace; this inspired the game designers to include a bell in those structures that would be Orochi's fatal weakness in the game.

+Kamiya stated that Ōkami was intended to have a larger story, but they had run out of time and had to resolve the game with about half of what they wanted to include.
+In 2024, Kamiya said that while Clover Studios were brought together to be a "dream team", there was strife between the various developers.
+Ikumi Nakamura, who had worked alongside Kamiya for Ōkami and several previous games, said that the level of enthusiasm for the game was not as uniform as it was compared to Viewtiful Joe or Devil May Cry, leading to struggles with development.

 The localization team had to translate 1500 pages of text to make sure it made sense in a "native check", because of lack of plurals in the Japanese language and the large number of characters and conditional conversations that the player could interact with.
 The team recognized that certain elements of the game would not be recognized by Western audiences, but left enough text and details to allow the players to look up the information for themselves.
 Only one puzzle in the game had to be changed as it required knowledge of the steps in drawing a kanji character which would be readily known for Japanese audiences; for the Western release, these steps were demonstrated in the game.
 The team noted that personalities of characters could be easily conveyed in Japanese text simply by the way sentences were constructed or slurred, a feature that could not directly be applied to localization.
 Instead, working with Kamiya, the team scripted the localization to either recreate the personality to match the Japanese version, or to create a whole new set of mannerisms for the characters as appropriate.